lulibrary/montague/README.md

 # Montague

-Wrapper for the SHERPA RoMEO API.
+Wrapper for the SHERPA/RoMEO API.

 ## Status